H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Green Card Planning Advice During OPT

-Even with improved H-1B selection rates, we still recommend OPT-stage students (especially PhD graduates) plan for NIW from the start:
+Even with improved H-1B selection rates, we still recommend that OPT-stage students (especially PhD graduates) plan for NIW from the start:

 - H-1B lottery results are uncertain; NIW serves as a backup plan